mechanicalsea/spectra/README.md

 # spectra_torch

 This library provides common spectra features from an audio signal including MFCCs and filter bank energies.
-This library mimics the library [`python_speech_features`](https://github.com/jameslyons/python_speech_features) but **Pytorch-style**.
+This library mimics the library [`python_speech_features`](https://github.com/jameslyons/python_speech_features) but **PyTorch-style**.

+This library provides voice activity detection (VAD) based on energy.
+This library mimics the library `VAD-python` but **PyTorch-style**.

 Use: Rui Wang.
 (2020, february 26). mechanicalsea/spectra: release v0.2.2 (Version 0.2.2).